Wiezty/Local-LLM-Interface-With-Memory/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# 🤖 Ollama & Llama 3 Based Local LLM Web UI with Persistent Memory
+# 🤖 Ollama & Llama 3 Based Local LLM with Persistent Memory

 > 📅 **Project Background & Release Note:**
 > This project was individually developed during my **high school years** as part of my personal research and experiments on local Large Language Models (LLMs).
 Having completed the development phase in the past, this work has now been retrieved from my personal archives and published on GitHub for the first time as a core element of my academic portfolio.